j-berg-au/BOUNDLESS/content/index.md

 - [[Character Creation/index|Character Creation]]
 - [[Storymaster/index|Storymaster]]
 #### Inspirations
-Here's a list of games and media that has inspired ***BOUNDLESS*** in both theme and mechanics.
+Here's a list of games and media that has inspired us during our creation of ***BOUNDLESS***.
 Be sure to check them out!

 **Anime:**
 - *Sousou no Frieren* (*Frieren: Beyond Journey's End*)